-Simplified Issue Senior Life Insurance: These policies ask a few health questions, but they still accept the majority of reasonably active and healthy seniors.
+- Simplified Issue Senior Life Insurance: These policies ask a few health questions, but they still accept the majority of reasonably active and healthy seniors.
 They do offer an immediate death benefit and somewhat cheaper premiums than guaranteed acceptance policies.

 Companies offer life insurance without asking health questions

 They use a two or three-year waiting period.
 If the insured person passes away before this waiting period ends, the insurance company may only pay the beneficiaries a portion of the full face value or even only send back an amount equal to premiums that have already been paid.

 Guaranteed issue policies might be a good option for elderly people who cannot qualify for coverage that does require answers to health questions, but we suggest trying to find a simplified issue policy first.
 Even seniors with a history of health issues might still qualify for these because insurers already know they are attracting older people who might not be in perfect health.
-Simplified issue polices are typically cheaper and offer the full death benefit right after the policy is issued.
+Simplified issue policies are typically cheaper and offer the full death benefit right after the policy is issued.

 Why Compare Burial Insurance Quotes?